huggingface/diarizers/README.md

 ## Inference with pyannote

 The fine-tuned segmentation model can easily be loaded into the `pyannote` speaker diarization pipeline for inference.
-To do so, we load the pre-trained segmentation pipeline, and subsequently override the segmentation model with our fine-tuned checkpoint:
+To do so, we load the pre-trained speaker diarization pipeline, and subsequently override the segmentation model with our fine-tuned checkpoint:

 ```python